toriyokoyama/ai-recipe/README.md

 # AI Recipe

-Starting with some recipe scraping code to gather in data, with the structure mostly taken from <a href='https://github.com/hhursev/recipe-scrapers'>this code</a>.
+Starting with Scrapy to gather data off recipe websites.
 I want to eventually expand off this and start to use the data with NLP and time series methodologies to create interesting use cases with the data.
 This includes:

 * Auto-generation of recipes
 * Combinations of ingredients that might go well together